Proximus ‘paying on time’

 How we got to work

-1 sprint focusing on email, sms, in-app and paper-communications (wireframes phase)
+In 1 sprint (2 weeks) we developed new e-mails, sms's, in-app and paper-communications (wireframes phase)

 What was the end result?